micahvandegrift/micahvandegrift.github.io/CV.md

 - Co-Chair, Faculty Senate Library Committee - Scholarly Communications Task Force (2013– )

-- Editorial Board Member, Journal of Librarianship and Scholarly Communication (2014– ).
+- Editorial Board Member, Journal of Librarianship and Scholarly Communication (2014– )

-- Advisory Board Member, (ARCS) Advancing Research and Communication and Scholarship
+- Advisory Board Member, Advancing Research and Communication and Scholarship (2014- )

 - Chair-elect, Grant Review Panel, Institute for Museum and Library Services – Library Services and Technology Act State of Florida (2013–2019)

-- Council Member, THATCamp (The Humanities and Technology Camp) Council (2014– ).
+- Council Member, THATCamp (The Humanities and Technology Camp) Council (2014– )

-- Representative, Library Publishing Coalition, Founding member (2013– ).
+- Representative, Library Publishing Coalition, Founding member (2013– )

 #Service Appointments Fulfilled
-- Coordinating Committee Member - Coalition of Open Access Policy Institutions (2012–2015).
+- Coordinating Committee Member - Coalition of Open Access Policy Institutions (2012–2015)
 - Editor/Author, In The Library with the Lead Pipe (2012–2014)
-- Referee - Journal of Electronic Publishing, Journal of Librarianship and Scholarly Communication, Journal of Interlibrary Loan, Document Delivery & Electronic Reserves, Journal of Education in Library and Information Science.
+- Referee - Journal of Electronic Publishing, Journal of Librarianship and Scholarly Communication, Journal of Interlibrary Loan, Document Delivery & Electronic Reserves, Journal of Education in Library and Information Science
 - Committee Member, Annual Conference Innovations Committee, Association of College and Research Libraries (2011–2013)